codewinsdotcom/PostgresClientKit/README.md

 - **Swift 5 or later**  (PostgresClientKit uses Swift 5 language features)
 - **`libssl-dev`** (only required on Linux, and only for SSL/TLS connections)

-### Certifications

-PostgresClientKit has been tested in the following environments:

-- macOS: [TODO]
-- iOS: [TODO]
-- Linux: [TODO]

-Other environments may also work, but they have not been certified.

 ## Building

 ```